Log#

 • the user whose credentials are used by worker processes should have permissions to create files in a directory with such logs;

-• buffered writes do not work;
+• buffering does not work;

 The if parameter enables conditional logging.
 A session will not be logged if the condition evaluates to "0" or an empty string.